 Born: October 3, 1996

 This smooth “walker” will easily capture your heart with his sweet disposition.
 Energetic and playful, it’s hard to say no to this black beauty.
 He will gently tease his herd mates in hopes of coaxing them to play.
-When he’s not sweet talking his girlfriend, Midnight, or playing with his buddies Rusty and RJ, Montana loves nothing better than to enjoy a good roll after a hard day’s work.
+When he’s not playing with his buddies, Rusty and RJ, Montana loves nothing better than to enjoy a good roll after a hard day’s work.

 “Mamie’s Boy Patrick”